Action film: Hybrid genres

-Action films often interface with other genres.
+Action films often overlap with other genres.
 Tasker wrote that films are often labelled action thrillers, action-fantasy, and action-adventure films with different nuances.
-Tasker went further to state that the both the action and adventure are often used in hybrid or as interchangeable terms.
-Along with Holmund and Purse, Tasker wrote that the action films expansiveness complicates easy categorization and though the genre is often spoken of as singular genre, it is rarely discussed as singular style.
+Tasker went on to further state that both the action and adventure are often used as interchangeable terms.
+Along with Holmund and Purse, Tasker wrote that the action genre's expansiveness complicates easy categorization and, though it is often spoken of as singular genre, it is rarely discussed as singular style.

 Screenwriter and academic Jule Selbo expanded on this, describing a film as "crime/action" or an "action/crime" or other hybrids was "only a semantic exercise" as both genres are important in the construction phase of the narrative.
-Mark Bould in A Companion to Film Noir (2013) said that categorization of multiple generic genre labels was common in film reviews that are rarely concerned with succinct descriptions that evoke elements of the film's form or content and make no claims beyond on how these elements combine.
+Mark Bould in A Companion to Film Noir (2013) said that categorization of multiple generic genre labels was common in film reviews, which are rarely concerned with succinct descriptions that evoke elements of the film's form or content and make no claims beyond on how these elements combine.

 Film studies began to engage generic hybridity in the 1970s.
-James Monaco wrote in 1979 in American Film Now: The People, The Power, The Money, the Movies that "the lines that separate on genre from another have continued to disintegrate."
-Tasker said that most postclassical action films are hybrids, drawing from genres as varied as war films, science-fiction, horror, crime, martial-arts, and comedy films.
+James Monaco wrote in 1979 in American Film Now: The People, The Power, The Money, the Movies that "the lines that separate on genre from another have continued to disintegrate".
+Tasker said that most post-classical action films are hybrids, drawing from genres as varied as war films, science-fiction, horror, crime, martial-arts, and comedies.

 Martial arts film

-In Chinese-language films, both wuxia and kung fu are genre-specific terms, while martial arts is a generic term to refer to several types of films containing martial arts.
+In Chinese-language films, both "wuxia" and "kung fu" are genre-specific terms, while "martial arts" is a generic term to refer to several types of films containing martial arts.

 Wuxia

 The wuxia film is the oldest genre in Chinese cinema.
 Stephen Teo wrote in his book on Wuxia that there is no satisfactory English translation of the term, with it often being identified as "the swordplay film" in critical studies.
 It is derived from the Chinese words wu denoting militarist or martial qualities and xia denoting chivalry, gallantry, and qualities of knighthood.
-The term wuxia entered into popular culture in the serialization of Jinaghu qixia zhuan (1922).
+The term wuxia entered into popular culture in the serialization of Jianghu qixia zhuan (1922).
 In wuxia, the emphasis is on chivalry and righteousness and allows for phantasmagoric actions over the kung fu film's more ground-based combat.